EARLY COUNTY SHERIFF'S OFFICE

 Victims of many types of crimes have rights and responsibilities under a Georgia law (O.C.G.A.
 17-17-1) called the Victims' Bill of Rights.

-FOR INFORMATION CALL
+FOR INFORMATION CALL:

 Pataula Judicial Circuit